 Mike has always looked for opportunities to give back which is why he joined the Wideman Education Foundation board of directors.
 As Mike manages large IT project portfolios, which deliver better service to the most vulnerable British Columbians, having project management excellence in place is a significant key to successful delivery.
 For him, having the opportunity to provide insight and education to young people on what successful project management is all about, allows the organizations they work for to meet their objectives and deliver significant return on investment.

-In addition to his role on the Wideman Education Foundation board of directors, Mike also serves on the board of directors for the CIO Association of Canada – Vancouver Chapter as their Director of Mentorship Programs, a program dedicated to growing and supporting current and emerging IT leaders.
+Mike has also previously served on the board of directors for the CIO Association of Canada – Vancouver Chapter as their Director of Mentorship Programs, a program dedicated to growing and supporting current and emerging IT leaders.

 Director of Sponsorship